 Adjustable Torso Length

-The Exped Lightning 60 is an adjustable frame backpack, meaning that you can dial in the torso length to fit your expect dimensions and get a custom fit.
-I can’t over-emphasize the value of this feature, especially on a 60 liter backpack, capable of hauling 40-50 pounds of gear, where getting excellent transfer to the hips is so crucial.
+The Exped Lightning 60 is an adjustable frame backpack, meaning that you can dial in the torso length to fit your exact dimensions and get a custom fit.
+I can’t over-emphasize the value of this feature, especially on a 60-liter backpack, capable of hauling 40-50 pounds of gear, where getting an excellent transfer to the hips is so crucial.

 To adjust the torso length, you simply pull up or release the webbing strap which controls the height of the shoulder pads.
 The pack can be adjusted for torso lengths ranging from 17″-22.5″.
 It couldn’t be simpler.

-When you adjusting the length of the torso, it’s important to also adjust the angle in which the load lifters connect from the top of the frame to the tops of the shoulder pads so that they’re at a 45 degree angle.
-The Lightning 60 gives you the ability to do this by moving the buckle connecting the load lifter to the shoulder strap up or down until you obtain the right angle.
-This feature is often overlooked in lightweight and non-expedition backpacks, but again it is crucial for a pack capable carrying heavier loads so that you can bring the load into better alignment with your hips.
+When you adjust the length of the torso, it’s important to also adjust the angle in which the load lifters connect from the top of the frame to the tops of the shoulder pads so that they’re at a 45-degree angle.
+The Lightning 60 allows you to do this by moving the buckle connecting the load lifter to the shoulder strap up or down until you obtain the right angle.
+This feature is often overlooked in lightweight and non-expedition backpacks, but again it is crucial for a pack capable of carrying heavier loads so that you can bring the load into better alignment with your hips.

-- Front anchor of the load lifter straps is adjustable, ensuring ability to keep load lifters at a 30-45 degree angle when the torso length of the pack is adjusted.
-This is a high-end feature, normally only found on expedition class backpacks.
+- The front anchor of the load lifter straps is adjustable, ensuring the ability to keep load lifters at a 30-45 degree angle when the torso length of the pack is adjusted.
+This is a high-end feature, normally only found on expedition-class backpacks.

-- Hip control straps helps ensure a very stable carry, despite that fact that the pack only has a single central frame stay.
+- Hip control straps help ensure a very stable carry, despite the fact that the pack only has a single central frame stay.

-- Torso length indicators are marked on torso adjustment webbing strap.
+- Torso length indicators are marked on the torso adjustment webbing strap.